gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/get-started-gf4tas-sbgf/index.md

 ### What You'll Need

 * The [Hello, World!](https://github.com/gemfire/spring-for-gemfire-examples/tree/main/hello-world) example.
-* JDK 8 or 11
+* JDK 8, 11, or 17.
+JDK 17 is required to use Spring Boot 3.0 or higher.
-* Spring Boot 2.6 or above
+* Spring Boot 2.7 or above
 * Spring Boot for VMware GemFire
 * VMware GemFire for TAS 1.14.5+
 * [A Pivotal Commercial Maven Repo account (free)](https://commercial-repo.pivotal.io/login/auth)